-There are two ways you can apply for BPI e-prepaid Mastercard: through online and at a BPI branch.
+There are two ways you can apply for BPI e-Prepaid Mastercard: through online and at any of the BPI branches near you.

 - Nominate a branch where you want to pick up your card by clicking the Branch Locator button.